-Who wants to get a selfie with 1D?
+Who wants to solve a murder mystery?
 Head for National Wax Museum Plus which presents a snap shot of Irish cultural heritage but with a very modern twist!

 Visitors to the museum are taken on a journey through Irish history, Ireland’s only dedicated tribute to our top scientific inventors, a Green screen video room, a recording studio and all the exceptional life-like wax work characters you can expect at the national museum.